 All licensees and registrants shall notify the Division in writing within 30 days after any convictions, arrests, felony information, and/or indictments against him or her and shall provide a copy of that notification to his or her current employer, if any.

-Simply stated, you have 30 days to report – in writing – to IDFPR and your employer that you were arrested, indicted or convicted, or received a felony information.
-IDFPR even created a form, the Thirty Day Arrest & Conviction Reporting Form, you can use to report the incident.
+In simple terms, you have 30 days to report – in writing – to IDFPR and your employer if you were arrested, indicted, convicted, or received felony information.
+IDFPR even provides a form, the Thirty Day Arrest & Conviction Reporting Form, which you can use to report the incident.
 (Click here to see the form).

 Why Do I Need to Report an Arrest?

-Even though an arrest is not proof of wrongdoing, IDFPR still requires that arrests, along with convictions, be reported within 30 days.
-It is not entirely clear why the reporting requirement includes arrests, but that is the current state of the law.
+Although an arrest is not proof of wrongdoing, IDFPR requires you to report both arrests and convictions within 30 days.
+The reason for including arrests in the reporting requirement remains unclear, but it is the current law.

-Interestingly, in early 2019, the IDFPR actually proposed amendments to a number of their licensure regulations.
-One of the proposed amendments was to change the reporting requirement in Section 1240.540(a) so that only convictions would trigger the 30-day reporting requirement.
-That proposed amendment, however, has yet to become the law.
+Interestingly, in early 2019, IDFPR proposed amendments to various licensure regulations.
+One proposed change aimed to limit the reporting requirement to convictions only.
+However, this amendment has yet to become law.

 Does a Conviction for a Traffic Offense Need to be Reported?

-There are some traffic offenses that qualify as criminal offenses in Illinois.
-For example, driving with a revoked license, reckless driving, and driving under the influence are technically criminal offenses.
+Certain traffic offenses qualify as criminal offenses in Illinois.
+For example, driving with a revoked license, reckless driving, and driving under the influence are considered criminal offenses.

-If you are unsure whether a traffic offense qualifies as a criminal conviction for reporting purposes, you should err on the side of disclosure.
-It is better for you to let IDFPR know what occurred and have the licensing board conclude the matter was not serious than to be caught not having reported an issue to IDFPR in the first place.
+If you’re unsure whether a traffic offense qualifies as a criminal conviction for reporting purposes, you should err on the side of disclosure.
+It is better to inform IDFPR of the incident and let the licensing board decide whether it’s serious than to risk not reporting it.

 What Happens If I Fail to Report an Arrest or Conviction?

-Failure to comply with the 30-day mandatory reporting rule can result in disciplinary action.
-Discipline from IDFPR ranges from probation to having a registration card suspended or revoked.
+Failing to comply with the 30-day mandatory reporting rule can lead to disciplinary action.
+IDFPR may impose penalties ranging from probation to suspension or revocation of your registration card.

 Your job depends on having a valid registration card.
-You do not want to put it in jeopardy by violating the 30-day mandatory reporting requirement.
+Don’t jeopardize it by failing to meet the 30-day reporting requirement.

-Of course, if you do run into trouble related to your PERC card, you should retain the help of an attorney who regularly deals with IDFPR.
+If you face issues related to your PERC card, seek help from an attorney who regularly works with IDFPR.

 Get an Experienced IDFPR Attorney to Help You